gwenall/test/iam-management/Readme.md

 If you're happy with it you can apply

 Tip of the day: perform a `read secret_key` in order to not reveal your key in the shell history

+Needless to say I had to do to check the doc for some resources parameters  https://registry.terraform.io